 Sin put Him on the cross.
 God gave Him to the world.
 Grace delivered Him to the cross.
 Grace raised Him from the dead.
 Grace exalted Him.
-Grace gives Him the Spirit to give to the very people who had rejected Him.
+Grace gives Him the Spirit for the very people who had rejected Him.
 Moreover, He, in His grace, gives His Spirit to us.